-What Is an Annual Report?
+What Is a Periodic Report?

 Should I Use a Registered Agent Service?

 A registered agent is a person or business nominated by your company to officially receive and send papers on your behalf.
 By using a registered agent service, you can ensure that your LLC's reports are always filed on time to the appropriate government agency.
 Here are the three main advantages to using a registered agent service for your LLC:

 - Avoid late filing penalties: The Secretary of State can dissolve a Colorado LLC if it does not file a periodic report.
 A registered agent service will notify you when reports are due, and they can also submit the filing for you for an additional fee.